-- Clinical concentration: HSV520 and/or HSV521 and HSV524 - Alcohol & Drug concentration: HSV532 and one core course - Forensic Mental Health Counseling: HSV565 and HSV567
+• Clinical concentration: HSV520 and/or HSV521 and HSV524

+• Alcohol & Drug concentration: HSV532 and one core course

+• Forensic Mental Health Counseling: HSV565 and HSV567

+Course prerequisites needed for all concentrations:

 - Must have a supervisor with a minimum of a Master's level in the field.
 If seeking licensure, supervisor must meet state's requirements. - Must be in a placement that expressly fits with the student's area of concentration. - Student must have a GPA of 3.00 or higher when applying for the practicum.